Reapplicants

 Boost Your GPA.

-If you do not meet the minimum GPA requirements, we require that you either enroll in a post-baccalaureate or science graduate program, in the natural sciences, and complete at least 30 credit hours or more before applying.
+If you do not meet the minimum GPA requirements, we require that you enroll in a post-baccalaureate or graduate program in the natural sciences, and complete at least 30 credit hours or more of natural science coursework before applying.
 This gives you the opportunity to show an improvement in your academic ability, and to prepare for graduate level coursework.
 Again, it is important that your post-baccalaureate or graduate work be completed before applying, as this will enable us to consider and evaluate your success in the program.
 Remember, the goal is to demonstrate proficiency in the natural sciences, and only having a few credit hours of post-grad work on your AMCAS application will not give us the evidence that we need.
 Make sure that you receive a letter-grade for your course work, and not P/F, or medical schools will not be able to determine the GPA improvement, as P/F grades will not be calculated in your post-baccalaureate or graduate GPAs.
 Check out the AAMC website for a list of post-baccalaureate programs.

 Retake the MCAT.